 I don't understand the bad reviews for this exquisite fragrance, but I conclude it just underlines how much perfume is about individual taste.

 Metalys strikes me as an intellectual hiding behind a blonde bombshell persona.
 First there is that genuinely strange metallic opening - wholly unexpected and actually quite avant garde for a Guerlain compostion.
 This is quickly followed by a rich, warm, blossoming carnation, with none of the one-note tinniness that is so common among carnation-based scents.
 I am struck, every time I use Metalys, of the contrast with Nina Ricci's l'Air de Temps, a scent that enjoyed a lot of popularity among my girlfriends at university in the 90's.
+On me it smelled of cloves and little else.
 In many ways Metalys is the fragrance that l'Air de Temps should have been, with good quality ingredients in the mix.
-Then the whole thing settles down to into a gorgeous and complex sweet-spicy accord that radiates from skin and fabric for hours, losing very little of its complexity and stability over time.
+Then the whole thing settles down to into a creamy, blowzy, sweet-spicy accord that radiates from skin and fabric for hours, losing very little of its complexity and stability over time.
 The carnation and metallic notes peek out every now and again just to remind you that you are wearing a fragrance of really high quality.
 I actually prefer this to the much more classically Guerlin-esque and much-coveted Attrape Coeur.
 Certainly this fragrance is more conventionally 'feminine' and even - shock horror! - girly, but the whole thing is done with tremendous intelligence and aplomb and even, I think, wit.
-It reminds me that a love of perfume is not some austere and competitive exercise in taste, but about pleasure and wanting to smell beautiful.
+It reminds me that a love of perfume is not some austere exercise in taste, but about pleasure and wanting to smell pretty.
 Incidentally, this also seems to give pleasure to others, as I've never had so many compliments from strangers on my perfume than when wearing this.
 Highly recommended, but maybe sample first and live with it for a few hours before springing for a bottle, as it does seem to divide opinion.

 Finally got my hands on an ORIGINAL bottle of METALLICA!
 I was so excited to try this and to have something so coveted (gee im pathetic...)
 Anyway, I sprayed it and got a mildly spicy carnation, I also detected some rose (not really a a fan) and orange blossom in the opening hour or so.
 The middle softened the carnation alot, and the powdery vanilla came through still laced with spices and the metallic part, its like a hint of something metallic, not something straight out of dad's garage.
 Now 24 hours later it is STILL on me and has dried down to a delicious subtly spiced creamy vanilla.
 Not hugely interesting but I'm still happy to have it.